skyvers/Aged-care/tutorial/chapter2.md

    ![Deploy](../doc_src_img/chapter4/1.jpg "Deploy")

-2. Click on Deloy tab and then click on Deploy, usually it take 2 minutes to deploy your application
+2. Click on Deloy tab and add User password and Confirm password then click on Deploy, usually it take 2 minutes to deploy your application

 3. Next, click on the deploy link